 Credibility Interview for UK visa

-Credibility Interviews are required by UK Visas & Immigration (UKVI) to ensure that only ‘genuine students’ are given a Tier 4 visa to study in the UK.
+Credibility Interviews are required by UK Visas & Immigration (UKVI) to ensure that only ‘genuine students’ are given a Student route visa to study in the UK.
 You may be asked to attend a credibility interview as part of your visa application.
 In this case, it would be useful to know that the UKVI will generally consider the following points:

 - Your reasons for coming to the UK